chiteroman/PlayIntegrityFix/README.md

 - Flash my module in Magisk/KernelSU (if you already have my module, just ignore this step).
 - Clear Google Wallet cache (if you have it).
 - Clear Google Play Store cache and data.
-- Clear GMS (com.google.android.gms) cache and data.
+- Clear GMS (com.google.android.gms) cache and data (or waiting some time without delete and it's done).

 Reboot and done!